CurtiePi/personality_test/README.md

 from the file was considered but that thought died soon after the thought of using MySql for the database layer.

 Now it's on to the next big thing...

+Post Mortem: in the end I still haven't been able to get the test requiring the session variable to run.
+Having tried a few different packages, I came closest with a package nameed node-mocks-http.
+At this point I'm not giving up, just highly discouraged with the vast amounts of poor documentation I've waded through this past 24 hours.